Diversity and inclusion - our journey

 Ever wondered what kind of people work at ACC?
 The video above is just a small snapshot.

 Using our own staff as talent, voice over, director, and editor, we wanted to create something that would give a flavour of how diverse our people are.

-McKinsey research shows that organisations with more diverse and inclusive teams outperform those with a more homogenous workforce.
-For us, ‘better performance’ simply means we’re giving New Zealanders a better service when they need us.
+McKinsey research shows that organisations with more diverse and inclusive teams outperform those with a more homogeneous workforce.
+For us, 'better performance' simply means we're giving New Zealanders a better service when they need us.